sdfg-lab/G1-Task/README.md

 ## Getting Started

-- Ibrahim Ashraf Fathy Elshafey
+- Ibrahim Ashraf Fathy El shafey

 This project is a starting point for a Flutter application.